b0nesdev/bdsp-research/docs/source/romfs.rst

 How it comes together
 ---------------------
-In order to really describe and have this make sense to you, I will be using a analogy.
+In order to really describe and have this make sense to you, I will be using a **pizza analogy**.

 Imagine the EXEFS as the dough to a pizza, the pizza dough is the foundation in which the sauce,cheese and toppings lie on top of.

-The toppings are the contents of the ROMFS, the sauce, cheese, pepperoni and ~pineapples~
+The toppings are the contents of the ROMFS, the sauce, cheese, pepperoni & other toppings.

+Together they layer up to create a final product, just like a pizza does!